ishwargov/ishwargov.github.io/_posts/2025-07-23-notes-on-rnn.md

 date: 2025-07-23 21:01:00
 description: Notes on paper - Fundamentals of Recurrent Neural Network (RNN) and Long Short-Term Memory (LSTM) Network
 tags: rnn lstm
-categories: formatting code
+categories: ML
-featured: true
+# featured: true
 ---

 ## Differential Equation derivation of RNN
 Let $s(t)$ be the d dimensional state signal vector and $h(s(t),x(t))$ be one of the canonical forms of a d-dimensional $f(t)$ where:

 $$
 \frac{ d s(t) }{ dt } = f(t) = h(s(t),x(t)) +\phi
 $$

 where one of its special case is based on the "additive model" in brain dynamics research literature given by $f(t) = a(t)+b(t)+c(t)$

 where:

 $$
 \frac{ds}{dt} = \sum^{K_s-1}_{k=0} a_k(s(t-\tau_s(k))) + \sum^{K_r-1}_{k=0} b_k(r(t-\tau_r(k))) + \sum^{K_x-1}_{k=0} c_k(x(t-\tau_x(k))) + \phi
 $$

 $$
 r(t-\tau_r(k)) = G(s(t-\tau_r(k)))
 $$

 Here $G(z)$ is considered a element-wise non-linear saturating "warping" ( activation ) function.

 The above equation is considered a nonlinear ordinary delay differential equation DDE with discrete delays.
 Delay is used to match the appropriate nature of the process.